 Batteries: Two Full River 6 volt batteries in series with 224 amp-hours capacity (installed beneath the van).
-I hear the lithium ion batteries out now are prettttttty freaking sweet, so check those out too, though they’re still spendy.
+Lithium ion batteries are freaking sweet, so check those out too, though they’re still spendy.

 It took me about 10 hours total to do the install.
 After a solid weekend of effort, you’ll be sitting pretty.